LLyaudet/DecimalsRangeRegexpGenerator/README.md

 I welcome contributions to this project for the following things to be done:

-- allow arbitrary step: for a number n/b^k, the regular expression should be linear in n, which means exponential in the writing of n;
+- improve step regular expression generation with special cases and techniques to simplify it: for a number n/b^k, the regular expression should be at least linear in n, most of the time, which means exponential in the writing of n;
-  hence, it would come with practical limits;
+  hence, it comes with practical limits;
-  but it would still be nice to be able to have a step like 0.25 working, for example;
+  but it would still be nice to be able to have a step like 5 or 0.25, for example, working with a small regular expression;
-  one could start by developing it for numbers as n/1 = n.
 - add some testing code and enhance UI;
 - other ideas you may have?